pita bread:

 4. The third rise comes after the dough is shaped into a loaf and placed in a proofing box.
 The shaping is much easier to demonstrate than to describe in words.

-6. No matter which container you use, need to score the dough just for placing it in the over to prevent cracking.
+6. No matter which container you use, you need to score the dough just for placing it in the oven to prevent cracking.
 Versions in baking pans will take longer to fully bake.
 With a lidded pan, the lid has to be off our the bread toward the end of the baking or the bread will not have any color.

 8. Depending on the oven, you should pour boiling water into a pan or directly on to the bottom of the oven right after the loaf-shaped dough goes in the oven.
 French breads usually have a crusty exterior.
 The baking time for a single loaf of 28 ounces would be around 35 minutes.
 You should have both a good bottom crust and a good top color and the hollow sound when you thump the bottom.
 This is the point at which a needle probe thermostat becomes very handy.
 Once the bread is done it should be placed on wire rack to cool.